50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 The clip-path property in CSS3 specifies a clipping region for an element, allowing only a portion of the element to be visible.
-It accepts values such as circle(), ellipse(), polygon(), and inset(), which define the shape of the clipping region.
+It takes values that specify the geometry of the clipping zone, such as inset(), polygon(), circle(), and ellipse().
 For example, clip-path: polygon(0 0, 100% 0, 100% 80%, 0 100%) creates a clipping region in the shape of a triangle.
+This property enables the creation of custom-shaped elements and effects without altering the underlying content.

 Course Curriculum